 Soon after the U.S. Small Business Administration (SBA) started accepting the PPP and EIDL applications, the complaints of fraud began piling up.
 Lenders and government officials have begun the task of recapturing illicitly obtained funds.

-Complaints of PPP fraud are investigated by the SBA’s Office of Inspector General (OIG) and other federal agencies including the FBI.
+Complaints of PPP and EIDL fraud are investigated by the SBA’s Office of Inspector General (OIG) and other federal agencies including the FBI.
 The U.S. Department of Justice (DOJ) has priority for investigating and prosecuting criminal conduct related to the COVID-19 pandemic, including fraud in applying for or obtaining PPP grants or EIDL loans.

 Although the Paycheck Protection Program (PPP) was intended to help small businesses avoid laying off employees during the COVID-19 pandemic, the speed with which applications were processed and businesses were funded resulted in a lack of oversight.
 Some estimate that fraud rates could be more than 10%.

 - making a false statement to influence the Small Business Administration (SBA);

 - aggravated identity theft.

-Most criminal defense attorneys agree many cases of PPP fraud will be difficult to prosecute because of ambiguities in the PPP requirements.
+Some PPP fraud case will be difficult to prosecute because of ambiguities in the PPP requirements.
 Many of the PPP fraud cases also involve submitting fraudulent EIDL loan applications.

 Attorneys for PPP and EIDL Fraud in Florida

-If you or your company is accused of committing fraud in obtaining an SBA Paycheck Protection Program (PPP) forgivable loan or submitting a fraudulent EIDL application to the SBA, then contact an experienced criminal defense attorney before taking any action.
+If you or your company is accused of committing fraud in obtaining an SBA Paycheck Protection Program (PPP) forgivable loan or submitting a fraudulent EIDL application to the SBA, then contact an experienced criminal defense attorney before taking any other action.